 - Thoughts – At the core of recovery from any problem is learning how to change your relationship to your thoughts.
 Taking responsibility for how you manage your thoughts, beliefs and attitudes is key in developing a quality program of recovery, including an improved sense of self-esteem.

 - Emotions – Likewise, managing your emotions is your responsibility, even if other people or circumstances have contributed to them.
 Satisfying emotional sobriety flows from learning about the relationship between your thoughts and your emotions and how to skillfully work with them.

-- Behaviors – The way you act equally influences and is influenced by your thoughts and emotions.
+- Behaviors – The way you act (including how you speak to others) equally influences and is influenced by your thoughts and emotions.
 With sincere behavioral changes, you will enjoy significant rewards of the recovery process.

 - Relationships – Habitual patterns of reactivity to our thoughts and emotions, as well as other people, make for poor quality relationships with yourself and others.
-Developing new ways of relating to others is an essential aspect of sobriety.
+Developing new ways of relating to yourself and others is an essential aspect of personal growth.

-As the full weight of life continues to come down on you, you will be grateful for having developed strong, load bearing pillars to support not only your abstinence, but the quality of your sober life style.
+As the full weight of life continues to weigh on you, you will be grateful for having developed strong, load bearing pillars to support the quality of your personal growth process.